-How to Immerse Yourself in English at Home in 10 Easy Steps
+How to Immerse Yourself in English at Home

+Imagine diving into a world where English is all around you—without leaving your house.
 This is immersion in a nutshell: creating an environment where you surround yourself with English as much as possible.

 But how do you do that if you live in a place where hardly anyone uses the language?
+Read on for solid tips on how to immerse yourself in English at home.

 Contents

-1. Start with your devices.
+1. Start with Your Devices

 What language is your Facebook set to?
 What about your phone?